sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - A command attempted while disconnected fails immediately on the client.
 - Protected control pages redirect to the start screen if connection or layout data is missing.
-- Empty Area, Zone, and Sub-zone collections display an explicit empty state instead of selecting an undefined item.
+- Empty Area, Zone, and Lighting collections display an explicit empty state instead of selecting an undefined item.
 - Command buttons lock while their local command is pending.
 - Stop is disabled while the runtime is idle.
 - Failed commands show a toast and release the local pending lock.
-- Area, Zone, and Sub-zone pages distinguish starting, playing, and error states.
+- Area, Zone, and Lighting pages distinguish starting, playing, and error states (Lighting uses on/off toggle feedback).
 - Broken content images leave a visible text fallback.
 - Reduced-motion preferences disable or shorten nonessential animations.